Nucor Skyline

 FLATTENING

-Connection of the coil ends
+Joining of the coil ends

 As the coil continues to move through the straightener, the leading and trailing edges of the strip are trimmed in preparation for butt welding – coil to coil.